SyedBilal1/SyedBilal1-DotnetServiceComparison/README.md

 ---

 ## Introduction
-The **SyedBilal1-DotnetServiceComparison** project serves as a comparative analysis of .NET-based services.
+The **DotnetServiceComparison** project serves as a comparative analysis of .NET-based services.
 This repository demonstrates the implementation, performance, and scalability of different service architectures in .NET.

 Whether you are comparing microservices, monolithic applications, or serverless setups, this repository provides a structured and practical approach to evaluate and learn from various .NET service models.